6 Questions You Have About Mommy Makeovers, Answered by a Mom & Plastic Surgeon

 - What is the hardest part of mommy makeover surgery?

-- How much does a mommy makeover in Atlanta cost?
+- How much is a mommy makeover in Atlanta?

 - Will having more kids ruin my mommy makeover results?

 Is a mommy makeover worth it?

 Truthfully, only you can answer this question, but I can share my experienced perspective and some feedback from my own patients that may help.
 A mommy makeover is first and foremost about restoring comfort and confidence in your appearance and loving your body.
 It’s not about “looking perfect” or even achieving some sort of externally imposed ideal image.
 My goal is to listen to a patient’s goals, and then work with her to achieve her desired changes.
 Those often include:

 - Having breasts that are firm, no longer sag, and look great in clothing

 - Reducing stretched or large nipples and areolas